 Guidance for students

-Encore is Durham University’s lecture capture system, which enables your lecturer to record a lecture and make it available to view online through duo.
+Encore is Durham University’s lecture capture system, which enables your lecturer to record a lecture and make it available to view online through Blackboard Learn Ultra.

 The Encore service has been introduced as a tool to supplement your learning and so should not be seen as a replacement for attending teaching sessions.
 Recordings only include audio (primarily your lecturer’s voice) and content shown on the digital projector.
 Encore is governed by the University’s Lecture Capture Policy.

 Now enabled in 150+ teaching rooms across campus, the Encore service will be rolled out to more spaces over the coming months.

 Please note that whether or not individual lectures are recorded is at the discretion of your lecturer.
 To check if your session will be recorded, you should consult your lecturer.